 Hobart is one of the most expensive cities across the world.
 It’s tiny, pinched between water and mountain, and has beautiful colonial structures built for warmth against winter.
 It is also packed with a classic collection of equally cozy bars throughout the city and its inner suburbs.
+Many even offer keno games and pokies to play.

 Here are the best 5 bars of Hobart